Storekvina station

-Storekvina station (Storekvina stasjon) is a railway station on the Sørlandet Line situated at Storekvina in Kvinesdal, Norway.
+Storekvina station (Storekvina stasjon) is a railway station on the Sørlandet Line situated at Storekvina in Kvinesdal Municipality, Norway.
 Located 446.36 km from Oslo Central Station, it is served by long-distance trains operated by Go-Ahead Norge.
 In addition to intercity services to Oslo and Stavanger, the eight daily trains in each direction serve as a commuter link to Kristiansand, located an hour away.

 The station was opened on 17 December 1943 as part of the segment of the Sørlandet Line between Kristiasand and Sira.
 The line past the station was electrified from 18 February 1944.
 It received a station building designed by Gudmund Hoel.
 Although previously possessing a passing loop, the station was bypassed in the automatic train control installation in 1969.
 The side tracks have since been removed and the station has been unstaffed since 1986.
 Storekvina had 32,100 passengers in 2008.